Guidance

 The data format and infrastructure funding statements will give policy makers and communities better insight into how developer contributions are supporting new development and local infrastructure.
 We have designed the data format to cause as little disruption as possible to existing processes.

-Providing Developer contributions data
+Providing your Developer contributions data

 Take the following steps to provide your Developer contributions data: